Hard Water Film in Florida Homes: How to Keep Showers, Fixtures, and Glass Looking Clear (Without Harsh Scrubbing)

 Why does my shower glass look cloudy even after cleaning?

-Cloudy shower glass is usually caused by mineral film from hard water, not dirt.
-Standard cleaning removes surface grime but doesn't dissolve the mineral layer.
-A dry microfiber finish after cleaning helps restore clarity.
+Cloudy shower glass is usually caused by mineral film from hard water, not surface dirt.
+Standard cleaning removes grime but does not dissolve the mineral layer.
+A weekly mild acid pass (white vinegar or a citric-acid bathroom cleaner) followed by a dry microfiber finish restores clarity.

 What causes dull chrome and faucet bases in Florida bathrooms?

-Florida's hard water leaves mineral deposits on chrome fixtures and around faucet bases.
-Combined with humidity, these deposits build up quickly and create a dull, hazy appearance even on recently cleaned surfaces.
+Florida's hard water leaves calcium and magnesium deposits on chrome fixtures and around faucet bases.
+Combined with constant humidity, these deposits build up quickly and create a dull, hazy appearance even on recently cleaned surfaces.
+Drying chrome after each cleaning is what keeps it shiny.

 How often should I clean shower glass in Tampa Bay?